Director of Advancement Betsy Ellis was no stranger to Christ School when she accepted the position in 2018.

 Mr. Kramer spent two years aboard as a teaching assistant and was a teaching fellow at the University of North Carolina for the 2018-19 school year.
 He graduated with a B.S. in Spanish and International Business, with a minor in German, from College of Charleston in 2014.
 Mr. Kramer went on to earn an M.A. in Linguistics from UNC in 2019.

-Beth Krieger is now in her 16th year at the school.
+Beth Krieger P '09, P'12 is now in her 17th year at Christ School.

-Mrs. Krieger’s husband, Paul, is the headmaster.
-The Kriegers have three children, a daughter Emily, and sons Colin ’09 and Jeff ’12.
-Their children currently reside in Tampa, Chicago and Fayetteville.
+Mrs. Krieger’s husband, Paul, is the Headmaster.
+The Kriegers have three children: a daughter named Emily, and sons Colin ’09 and Jeff ’12.
+Their children currently reside in Tampa, Chicago and Fayetteville, N.C.

 Mrs. Krieger received her B.A. degree in Business Administration from Gettysburg College.

-Beth serves on a foundation board focusing on education and is active in a local book and garden club.
+She serves on a foundation board focusing on education and is active in a local book and garden club.

-The Greenies began the 2018-19 school year with 290 boys.
+Christ School will again begin the 2020-21 school year at capacity with 290 boys.
 When Mr. Krieger first joined the faculty as Principal, enrollment was approximately 160.
 He became Headmaster on January 1, 2003.
-Recent additions to campus include a new Dining Hall, Wellness Center, Dormitory, Alumni Plaza, Science Center, and Athletic Complex.
-The lobby of Mebane Science Center was named for Mr. Krieger in 2011; in 2018, the new Close-Krieger Athletic Center was opened, featuring an indoor turf field, Hall of Fame, and state-of-the-art weight room.
+Recent additions to campus include a new Dining Hall, Wellness Center, Dormitory, Alumni Plaza, Science Center, Athletic Complex, and additional faculty housing.
+The lobby of Mebane Science Center was named for Mr. Krieger in 2011.
+In 2018, the new Close-Krieger Athletic Center was opened, featuring an indoor turf field, Hall of Fame, and state-of-the-art weight room.

 After graduating from Gettysburg College in 1977, Mr. Krieger began his career in international business with the C/S Group and lived in Saudi Arabia, Greece, New Jersey, and Florida.
 In 1989, he began his second career in education.
 Beginning in 1989, Mr. Krieger worked at The Hill School in Pottstown, PA in as an administrator, teacher, coach, and dorm parent.
 He then served as Head of Middle School at Montgomery School in Chester Springs, PA prior to his arriving at Christ School.